-Read my full post about Gouda: Small Dutch towns you must see: Gouda
+Read full post about Gouda: Small Dutch towns you must see: Gouda

 Leiden is conveniently located between Amsterdam and The Hague and is a home of the country’s oldest university – Leiden University.

 Not far from Leiden there is European Space Agency’s research and technology center.
-While you can’t visit the ESA site itself there is the ESA Museum that’s opened to the public and is a very cool place to visit especially with kids.
+While you can’t visit the ESA site itself there is the ESA Museum – a very cool place to visit, especially with kids.

-Read my full post about Leiden: Small Dutch towns you must see: Leiden
+Read full post about Leiden: Small Dutch towns you must see: Leiden

 Amersfoort, in my opinion, is one of the underrated Dutch towns.
 We lived 20 minutes by train from Amersfoort and visited it a few times.
 It has a well preserved medieval town center with cobbled narrow streets, canals and stone bridges.
-Really nice and walkable old town with many historical buildings, picturesque medieval gate – Koppelpoort, central square – the Hof – with lots of cafes and a farmers market on Fridays and Saturdays, and a tall 15th century church tower – the Onze-Lieve-Vrouwetoren.
+Really nice and walkable old town with many historical buildings, picturesque medieval gate – Koppelpoort and central square – the Hof.
+The Hof with its tall 15th century church tower – the Onze-Lieve-Vrouwetoren – has lots of cafes and holds a farmers market on Fridays and Saturdays.

 Apart from the few museums in the town itself I would recommend going to the National Military Museum not far from Amersfoort, and of course to the DierenPark Amersfoort – a spacious zoo with hundreds of animals.

-Read my full post about Amersfoort: Small Dutch towns you must see: Amersfoort
+Read full post about Amersfoort: Small Dutch towns you must see: Amersfoort

 One of the most popular small Dutch towns to visit is Delft.
 Delft is famous for its Delft blue pottery, for being a home to painter Johannes Vermeer and for being a city of Dutch Royal family.

-When in Delft make sure you visit one of the Delftware factories and learn about the history and process of the delftware production.
-Don’t miss Het Prinsenhof museum that was the residence of Prince of Orange (Willian of Orange) in the olden days and now hosts a museum where you can learn about the history and development of the Netherlands.
+When in Delft, make sure to visit one of the Delftware factories and learn about the history and process of the delftware production.
+Don’t miss Het Prinsenhof – a historical residence of Prince Willian of Orange.
+Nowadays, it hosts a museum where you can learn about the history and development of the Netherlands.

 If you are into art or simply want to learn about one of the Netherland’s best known artists – Johannes Vermeer – visit Vermeer Center Delft, next to the central Market square.

-Read my full post about Delft: Small Dutch towns you must see: Delft
+Read full post about Delft: Small Dutch towns you must see: Delft

-Maastricht is one of the oldest cities in the Netherlands that’s located at the very south of the country on a long strip of land between Belgium and Germany.
+Maastricht is one of the oldest cities in the Netherlands.
+It’s located at the very south of the country on a long strip of land between Belgium and Germany.
 Maastricht is well known as the birthplace of European Union and euro currency.

 In Maastricht you can visit a bookshop located in the historical building of the 13th century church – Dominicanenkerk.
 Walk on the oldest bridge in the Netherlands – Sint Servaasbrug, and take a look at the oldest city gate in the Netherlands – Helpoort.
 Have a meal at one of the many cafes and restaurants in Maastricht old town, or dine at the Vrijthof – Maastricht’s town square surrounded by many historical buildings.

-Read my full post about Maastricht: Small Dutch towns you must see: Maastricht
+Read full post about Maastricht: Small Dutch towns you must see: Maastricht